Withdrawal from NATO: France

 In 1966, due to souring relations between Washington and Paris because of the refusal to integrate France's nuclear deterrent with other North Atlantic powers, or to accept any collective form of control over its army, French president Charles de Gaulle downgraded France's membership in NATO and withdrew France from the NATO Military Command Structure to pursue more independent defense options.
 However, he also stated that France would remain in the alliance even after the end of the 20-year commitment period in 1969, unless the "fundamental elements of the relations between East and West" changed.

 In 1967, following de Gaulle's decision, all of NATO's 30-odd bases in France (consisting mostly of U.S. forces) were evacuated, along with 27,000 troops and 37,000 civilians.
 NATO headquarters left les Yvelines and moved to Belgium.

 In 2009, France rejoined the NATO Military Command Structure.
 The reversal was announced by President Nicolas Sarkozy and backed by the Parliament of France.

 Currently, of the noted political parties in France; those advocating withdrawal from NATO include the souverainist Popular Republican Union, together with the left-wing La France Insoumise and the far left French Communist Party.
 The right-wing Gaullist Debout la France and the nationalist National Rally advocate reversing the 2009 decision for France returning to NATO command.
 In a July 2024 poll, 54% of French people viewed NATO favorably, and 37% unfavorably.

 Germany

 During the conversations leading to the German reunification, the Soviet Union sought to move the union of West Germany (in NATO) and East Germany (in the Warsaw Pact) into neutrality and de-nuclearization.

-However, West German chancellor Helmut Kohl and American president George H. W. Bush wanted the united Germany to remain in NATO in spite of less than 20% of West Germans wanting to remain in NATO after the reunification.
+However, West German chancellor Helmut Kohl and American president George H. W. Bush wanted the united Germany to remain in NATO in spite of considerable scepticism among West Germans wanting to remain in NATO after the reunification (as low as 20% according to a SPIEGEL report).

 Mikhail Gorbachev finally removed the Soviet objection and the new eastern territories of Germany became covered by NATO on the condition that no foreign forces or weapons of mass destruction were to be located on them.

 Die Linke, a left-wing political party in the Bundestag opposes military alliances, including NATO membership.